AzonInc/Doorman/docs/firmware/nuki-bridge-firmware.md

 It doesn't support Improv via Bluetooth LE because the BLE Stack is used by the Nuki Bridge Component.

 ### Update Firmware
+You can either update your Doorman via ESPHome OTA or HTTP OTA (This doesn't require the ESPHome Dashboard).

-Click on Connect to install the latest and greatest Doorman Nuki Bridge Firmware.
+Click on Connect to install or update to the latest and greatest Doorman Nuki Bridge Firmware.
 <esp-web-install-button manifest="https://doorman.azon.ai/firmware/release/doorman-nuki-bridge-manifest.json"></esp-web-install-button>

 ## Entities